adjtomo/pyflex/doc/README.md

 # Notes on Documentation Building

+**This is only the readme for how to build the documentation.
+For a rendered view of the documentation go [here](http://krischer.github.io/pyflex/).**

 The complete documentation is contained in the `index.ipynb` IPython notebook.
 Always edit that; the `index.rst` file will be overwritten by the sphinx makefile.